 - 5. Plaintiff Michael Labell is a resident of Chicago, Cook County, Illinois, and currently pays for subscriptions to Netflix's Internet video-streaming service and Spotify's Internet music-streaming service and to Amazon Prime, which among other things provides members with video and music streaming services. - 6.
 Plaintiff Jared Labell is a resident of Chicago, Cook County, Illinois, and currently pays for a subscription to Amazon Prime, which among other things provides members with video and music streaming services. - 7.
-Plaintiff Silas Pepple is a resident of Chicago, Cook County, Illinois, and currently pays for a subscription to Xbox Live's "Gold" Internet gaming and digital media delivery service. - 8.
-Plaintiff Natalie Bezek is a resident of Chicago, Cook County, Illinois, and currently pays for a subscription to Spotify's Internet music-streaming service.
+Plaintiff Natalie Bezek was a resident of Chicago, Cook County, Illinois and paid for a subscription to Spotify's Internet music-streaming service from prior to June 2015 through September 2016.